pierste75/Halo_Sparsity/README.md

 # Halo_Sparsity

 This code computes the average halo sparsity for massive halos (>10<sup>13</sup> M<sub>Sun</sub> h<sup>-1</sup>) at a given redshift for a given cosmological model by solving Eq.
-(4) in Corasaniti et al. (2018) assuming a Sheth-Tormen parametrization of the halo mass function at M<sub>500c</sub> and M<sub>1000c</sub> masses calibrated against the RayGal simulation halo catalogs.
+(4) in Corasaniti et al. (2018) for two different overdensity cases (<s<sub>200,500</sub>> and <s<sub>500,1000</sub>>) assuming mass function parametrizations from Despali et al. (2016) or calibrated against the RayGal simulation halo catalogs.
+In the case of the Despali et al. mass functions the average sparsity includes the matched halo correction calibrated on the RayGal simulations.
 The input linear matter power spectrum for a given set of cosmological parameters is given by the Eisenstein & Hu (1998) formulae of the linear transfer function, while the linearly extrapolated spherical collapse threshold is given by the formula from Kitayama & Suto (1996).
 For more details see Corasaniti et al. (2018).

 # Installation & Running